Integrated Analysis for Electronic Health Records with Structured and Sporadic Missingness: Results

 In this subsection, we examine the performance of \textsc{Macomss} for the downstream classification tasks under scenarios 1 - 2 in Section~\ref{sec: DST}, compared with the existing imputation methods listed in that subsection.

 We first consider scenario 1, with the number of rows, \( n \), ranging from 100 to 1000, and the number of columns, $p$, fixed at 70.
 The corresponding NMSEs and AUCs are shown in Figure \ref{fig:performance-compare-1}.
-In Figure~\ref{fig:performance-compare-1} (A), we observe that \textsc{Macomss} outperforms other methods with smaller NMSEs in all numbers of $n$ and SNR, where the gaps of \textsc{Macomss} between other methods become larger as SNR decreases.
+In Figure~\ref{fig:performance-compare-1}(A), we observe that \textsc{Macomss} consistently outperforms other methods, achieving smaller NMSEs across all values of $n$ and SNR.
+Moreover, the performance gap between \textsc{Macomss} and the other competing methods widens as SNR decreases, since the latter do not denoise the observed entries.
 As a result, our method yields more high AUC values, indicating more accurate estimates of regression coefficients and better classification accuracy for the downstream classification task.
 These advantages become more pronounced as the noise level increases of the data (see Panel (B) of Figure \ref{fig:performance-compare-1}).

 Moreover, we consider the high-dimensional setting under scenario 2, where the number of rows, \( n \), is fixed at 70, and the number of columns, \( p \), varies from 100 to 200.
 The corresponding NMSEs and AUCs are presented in Figure \ref{fig:performance-compare-2}.
 In these cases, we similarly observe that \textsc{Macomss} outperforms other methods in terms of NMSE and AUC.